vy-nguyenlethao0510/STM32F103C6-basic/README.md

 <h1 align="center"><project-name>STM32F103C6 Basic Projects</h1>

 <p align="left"><project-description>This repo was made to store my individual lab works / projects of the course Microcontrollers - Microprocessors (courseID: CO3009 - semester 211).
-It consists of the given exercises, Proteus .pdsprj files and STM32CubeIDE projects.</p>
+It consists of the given exercises, Proteus .pdsprj files, STM32CubeIDE projects and my final submission for the course.</p>

 ## Included topics